sanjana-krish/land-in-mumbai/log.md

 I haven't tried these two and I don't know how and to what extent the before and after map containers can be modified

 My original idea was to have a swipe between three maps, but it seems too complicated and perhaps it isn't needed.
 I have not tried yet how to combine the two maps and don't know if it will work.
-Sorry for all the delay